juliansgottfried/Dengue/README.md

 On your computer:

-Make a directory to store fitting files.
-Download the files "download.sh" and "upload.sh" and place them inside the directory.
+Make a directory to store fitting folders.
+Download the two files inside the repo folder "local_transfer" and place them inside your new directory.

 TO RUN